alecthomas/entityx/README.md

 Several events are emitted by EntityX itself:

-- `EntityCreatedEvent` - emitted when a new Entity has been created.
+- `EntityCreatedEvent` - emitted when a new entityx::Entity has been created.
-  - `Entity entity` - Newly created Entity.
+  - `entityx::Entity entity` - Newly created entityx::Entity.
-- `EntityDestroyedEvent` - emitted when an Entity is *about to be* destroyed.
+- `EntityDestroyedEvent` - emitted when an entityx::Entity is *about to be* destroyed.
-  - `Entity entity` - Entity about to be destroyed.
+  - `entityx::Entity entity` - entityx::Entity about to be destroyed.
 - `ComponentAddedEvent<T>` - emitted when a new component is added to an entity.
-  - `Entity entity` - Entity that component was added to.
+  - `entityx::Entity entity` - entityx::Entity that component was added to.
   - `entityx::ptr<T> component` - The component added.
+- `ComponentRemovedEvent<T>` - emitted when a component is removed from an entity.
+  - `entityx::Entity entity` - entityx::Entity that component was removed from.
+  - `entityx::ptr<T> component` - The component removed.

 #### Implementation notes